openxc/rearview-camera/backupcam/README.md

 4. Mount android device in vehicle
 5. Mount USB webcam on rear of vehicle
 6. Attach USB extension cable to camera and run it up to the front of the vehicle inside.
-7. Insert USB extension cable into splitter
+7. Insert USB extension cable into hub
 8. Connect CAN Translator to OBD-II port (if not already done)
-9. Connect a separate USB cable, one end to the CAN Translator (more detailed instructions at openxcplatform.com), one end into the splitter (full sized end should be in the splitter, micro end in the translator)
+9. Connect a separate USB cable, one end to the CAN Translator (more detailed instructions at openxcplatform.com), one end into the hub (full sized end should be in the hub, micro end in the translator)
-10. Insert splitter into android device.
+10. Insert hub into android device.

 FordBackupCam is now ready to be used.